Aruba Ham Radio Licensing Information

 CEPT: Aruba adopted the CEPT TR 61-01 Recommendation in 2016.
 Visitors from CEPT countries may now operate as P4/home-callsign during short visits.

-- Download and Print the License Application (PDF)
+- Download and Print the License Application (PDF, new since 2019)

 - Fill it out completely and Sign it.